danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 }
 ```

-Although you this type can automatically be encoded and decoded in various ways, it can't be persisted in `AppStorage` or `SceneStorage`.
+Although this type can automatically be encoded and decoded in various ways, it can't be persisted in `AppStorage` or `SceneStorage`.
 This means that you can't do this:

 ```swift
 struct MyView: View {